-The maximum life that dry parts may be safely exposed in a manufacturing ambient condition depends on the specific condition prevailing in the customer's factory.
-In addition, it also depends on whether the parts are near the beginning or the end of the storage life in the sealed bag.
-Finally, it depends also on the critical moisture level of the package that causes moisture-induced cracks.
+The maximum life that dry parts may be safely exposed in a manufacturing ambient condition depends on the specpackage that causes moisture-induced cracks.

-Some guidelines have been provided by the Institute for Interconnecting and Packaging Electronics Circuits in Publication IPC-SM-789.
+Some guidelines have been provided by the Institute for Publication IPC-SM-786.
 Xilinx characterization confirms that if the relative humidity in a factory is kept below 60% with temperature between 25 and 30°C, the parts taken from the MBB will have acceptable moisture levels if used within 48 hours.
 It is recommended that devices be dry baked if this floor life is exceeded.
 The time may be extended by use of controlled desiccator cabinet for storage on the floor.